TristanWeij/AWS-certified-developer-associate/IAM/IAM.md

 ## Groups
 Groups can only contain users, not other groups.

+## Roles
+Some AWS services will need to perform actions on your behalf.
+To do so, we will assign permissions to AWS services with IAM Roles. <br>
+Common roles:
+* EC2 Instance roles <br>
+* Lambda function roles <br>
+* Roles for CloudFormation <br>

 ## Permissions
 Users or groups can be assigned JSON documents called policies.
 These policies define the permissions of the users. <br>
 In AWS you apply the **least privilege principle**: Don't give more permissions than a user needs.